Close Menu

 Review

-At the beginning of the film, Olivia Coleman’s Hannah invites a room of acting students to look at the hands of their partner, followed by their face.
+At the beginning of the film, Olivia Colman’s Hannah invites a room of acting students to look at the hands of their partner, followed by their face.
 She explains that there is an ‘instant intimacy’‘ in doing so.
 It is clear that Jimpa, as a film, wants an intimacy with its audience; its chief concern is connecting with you, so that you may grasp the complexities of sexuality and love.
 But, unlike the intricate lines of your curved palm, Jimpa is resoundingly undefined – with little buried substance to dig into.

 From the BAFTA-nominated director Sophie Hyde comes this semi-autobiographical tale of tension and truth.
 Known for her work on Animals (2019) and Good Luck To You, Leo Grande (2022), Hyde is no stranger to emotional realism and stark sexuality.
 In Jimpa, she works hard to make the connective tissue fit; from drilling to the core of a cross-generational family to the complexities of youthful self-discovery, the film is never quite sure where it wants to turn.
 Its inconsistent tone bites away at the scenery until it begins to rupture.
 Hyde piles her plate high with meaty pickings, only to leave her viewer stuffed, yet strangely ravenous for more richness.

-Olivia Coleman and John Lithgow’s performance exemplify the film’s tonal shortcomings, despite delivering familial drama with levity.
+Olivia Colman and John Lithgow’s performance exemplify the film’s tonal shortcomings, despite delivering familial drama with levity.
 We are told by Hannah that Jimpa was once a fierce political advocate for gay rights, who challenged the agenda he constantly defied.
 When his family visit, he is delightfully polarising as to provoke, poking fun at displays of heterosexuality and referring to Frances as his ‘Grand-Thing.’
 Lithgow brings the required warmth and occasional heat the role requires, kindling remembrances of our own treasured, out-of-touch relatives.
 But, perhaps the titular Jimpa would’ve been better serviced if he was not defined by his quirkiness, his unique displays of outspokenness.

-Coleman’s performance demonstrates her prowess as a dramatist; she doesn’t have to do much besides flash her empathetic eyes, and we’re on her side.
+Colman’s performance demonstrates her prowess as a dramatist; she doesn’t have to do much besides flash her empathetic eyes, and we’re on her side.
 In the film’s final sequences, she truly opens the film up to us for the first time.
 An impassioned monologue allows her to realise she has always been trying to cope with her past, and with her relationship to her father.
 But her character suffers a similar fate as Jimpa.
 At one point in the film, her father asks her to state who she is before entering the living room.
 Hannah fires off the list, that she is a filmmaker, a mother, a woman and a daughter.
 Hyde attempts to grant us intimacy with Hannah by showing all of her facets, all of her internal workings.
 But, one can’t help but wonder that if she had just spotlit a single factor that Hannah would’ve been more relatable, believable.

 Amongst the many colluding tales of Jimpa, queer love is heralded and celebrated throughout.
 Characters speak freely of intimate encounters, explore their identities and bodies in the natural embrace of forests, shine and ripple against the glitter ball of a dance floor.
 But, as many other fresher movies have detailed, queer love is more than belting out gay anthems and wearing leather.
 The film reduces the age-old dissection between generations to generalised stereotypes, where the old are callous and the young are ‘woke.’
 Frances, played by Hyde’s real child, argues to the point of becoming precocious, before returning to celebrate their queer joy in ways that feel out-dated and reductive.
 It perpetuates the harmful trope that young people are nothing more than unheard preachers.